AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 The generated jar (`target/o2-kafka-0.1-jar-with-dependencies.jar`) includes all components and dependencies.

-## Run

-1. Edit the YAML configuration file according the specific component
-2. Execute the command

 ## Components

 ### InfluxDB UDP Consumer
-This component retrieves messages from the Kafka cluster and forward them to a single InfluxDB instance.
+This component retrieves messages from the Kafka cluster and forward them to an InfluxDB instance.
-The messages are supposed have the [Line Protocol format](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_reference/).
+The messages need to be formatted in the [Line Protocol format](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_reference/).
 The component could be configured in order to send inner monitoring data to an InfluxDB instance.

-#### Command
+#### Run
-The consumer is execute using the following command
+The consumer can started using the following command:

 ```
 java -cp target/o2-kafka-0.1-jar-with-dependencies.jar \